Ugh-GitHub/Payroll_Maven_React/README.md

 # WIP: React.js and Spring Data REST
 Duration: Couple of hours

-Description: An easy [tutorial from Spring.io](https://spring.io/guides/tutorials/react-and-spring-data-rest/) that showcase how Spring Data REST and React.js can be integrated.
+Description: An easy [tutorial from Spring.io](https://spring.io/guides/tutorials/react-and-spring-data-rest/) that showcases how Spring Data REST and React.js can be integrated.

 Current Completion:
 - [x] Part 1: Basic Features